ilya-shevtsov/ChatApp/README.md

 # ChatApp
 This is a simple live group chat app.
 It allows you to chat with multiple people at the same time.
-The project is written using: WebSocket, Dagger Hilt, MVVM Compose.
+The project is written using: WebSocket, Dagger Hilt, MVVM and Compose.

 The backend is written on Ktor and uses MangoDB.
 Here is a link to the Ktor Backend for this project: [backend](https://github.com/ilya-shevtsov/ChatAppBackend)